rdpoor/mu/README.md

 to
     for (Tick i=0; i<buffer.frames(); i++) {

-### SplayStream

-SplayStream gives you independent control of pitch and "position" within a sampled sound.
-Theta controls the instantaneous phase of the playback and phi controls the part of the waveform being played.

-In the current implementation, phi is in units of periods.
-It might be easier in the long run if it was simply in units of (original) frames, or the original length of the sample.

-The current implementation works, but generates a lot of artifacts when time is moving slowly or pitch is shifted substantially.
-One thought for another version:

-- oversample original sample by 10x
-- run autocorrelation period by period to find maximal overlap
-- record those as splice points.
-- when synthesizing, crossfade between splice points

-I think this would smooth out the crackles.

-### SplayStream redux

-The idea behind splay is "aggressive SOLA" where instead of finding a loop point after some number of samples, splay interpolates between the current and neighboring period on every sample.

-Tau represents the the instantaneous position within the waveform that being played, and phi represents the instantaneous phase. dtau/dt controls the rate of playback, dphi/dt independently controls the pitch.

-We want a function f(tau, phi) that gives us a rate-shifted sample.

-See research/t7.m for a working implementation.

-### More on SfxStream
+### PsiStream

-SFX = Synchronized Cross-Fade, which is my variant on SOLA.
+Psi = Phase Synchronous Interpolation, which is my variant on SOLA.
 It's like SOLA in that it's a time-domain time stretcher, but it does a crossfade on every sample..

 Some ideas:

-* For pitch detection, benchmark discrete cross-correlation algos vs FFT based algos.
+* TODO: For pitch detection, benchmark discrete cross-correlation algos vs FFT based algos.
 Since we're looking only for a peak, we can use a gradient descent method so we only call the core correlator a few times.
 And our discrete cross-correlation doesn't need to normalize.

 To compute the period at time t, we can call 2 ffts and one ifft O(3 n log n) OR "a few" calls to the discrete cross-correlation algo (since we're looking to find a well-defined peak).
 Overall, the latter may be more efficient.
+[DONE.
+Using Brent minimizer from gsl minimization library.]

-* Take the derivative of the waveform (actually: finite difference) at initialization time to speed up interpolation.
-We could even do something fancier with spline fits...
+* TODO: Take the derivative of the waveform (actually: finite difference) at initialization time to speed up interpolation.
+[DONE.]
+We could even do something fancier with spline fits, but the sound quality is good as is.

+* TODO: modify PsiStream to read a ".psi" file that contains the original waveform, the deltas, and the period at each sample.
+Give it the means to create the file from a .wav file as well...